tyler-ham/http-extensions/draft-ietf-httpbis-priority.md

 The urgency parameter (`u`) takes an integer between 0 and 7, in descending order of priority.

-The value is encoded as an sf-integer.
+The value is encoded as an Integer (see {{Section 3.3.1 of STRUCTURED-FIELDS}}).
 The default value is 3.

 Endpoints use this parameter to communicate their view of the precedence of HTTP responses.
 The chosen value of urgency can be based on the expectation that